-- Clean up prior outputs from the host system and all client driver systems. - Reboot the SUT and all client systems. - Wait for a ping response from the SUT and all client systems. - Restore the older database, or drop and clone the R920 PDBs. - Begin recording power and system statistics (iostat and vmstat). - Start the DVD Store driver on all respective clients.
+- Clean up prior outputs from the host system and all client driver systems. - Reboot the SUT and all client systems. - Wait for a ping response from the SUT and all client systems. - Power on the VMs for Oracle VM testing. - Restore the database. - Begin recording power and system statistics (iostat and vmstat). - Start the DVD Store driver on all respective clients.